TurnbullCourses/cs345-project01-ellen-billy-travis/README.md

 Which classes & methods do you need to implement for these use cases?
 (Indicated which team member is responsible for the implemenation)
-1. - customerLogin
+1. - customerLogin - Travis
-2. - createChecking
+2. - createChecking - Billy
-3. - createSaving
+3. - createSaving - Billy
 4. - deposit - Ellen
 5. - isAmountValid - Ellen

 Work Division:
-  Ellen - state diagram, deposit class, initial user interface
+  Ellen - state diagram, deposit class, initial user interface Billy - state diagram, abstract bank account, create savings and checking account

 Don't forget to use Test-Driven Development (TDD)
 1. Write Class and Method Function Headers